If you are like most people, you have little time to devote to LinkedIn. You certainly don’t have time to follow every change the platform makes.

-Thankfully you don’t have to.
+Thankfully, you don’t have to.

-10 Time Saving LinkedIn Hacks
+10 Time-Saving and Effective LinkedIn Hacks

 Go into your Settings & Privacy page.
 Click on Privacy in the top navigation area.
-In this list locate “Viewers of this profile also viewed” and make sure this is set to No.
+In this list, locate “Viewers of this profile also viewed,” and make sure this is set to No.

-The character limitation (that is the number of letters, spaces and punctuation marks) can cause some frustration as you try to find the best way of communicating your message in the least amount of words or characters.
+The character limitation (that is the number of letters, spaces and punctuation marks) can cause some frustration as you try to find the best way of communicating your message in the least number of words or characters.

 LinkedIn Publisher Headline: 100 characters maximum

-LinkedIn Publisher Article: 40,000 characters maximum
+LinkedIn Publisher Article: 110,000 characters maximum

-5. Better Leverage Who viewed your profile
+4. Better leverage of the Who viewed your profile feature

-Thankfully LinkedIn has provided a solution to this, the ability to follow people without connecting to them.
+Thankfully, LinkedIn has provided a solution to this: the ability to follow people without connecting to them.

 “Following someone on LinkedIn allows you to see the person’s posts and articles on your homepage without being connected to them.
 However, the person you are following won’t see your posts.
 You can reach a larger audience by allowing others to follow your activity and read what you’re sharing on LinkedIn.”